 Applicants whose native language is not English must submit the Test of English as a Foreign Language (TOEFL) test results to our school code 0879.
 Check out TOEFL information online at www.ets.org.

 Applicants must demonstrate the ability to pay for at least the first year of study.
 The I-20 Immigration Form will not be issued until the applicant has been accepted by the Admissions Office and has submitted a Certification of Finances form indicating how fees will be paid while attending the University of the Virgin Islands.
 Regulations of the U.S. Department of Justice, Immigration and Naturalization Service governing non-immigrant "F-1" students require that all persons in this category pursue a full-time course of study.
-This means that undergraduates must register for a minimum of 12 credits per semester and graduate students a minimum of 9 credits per semester.
+This means that graduate students must register for a minimum of 9 credits per semester.

-All supporting documents, including the Certificate of Finance form, letters from financial institutions, letters to verify room, board and living arrangements, etc. must be submitted by the enrollment deposit deadline.
+All supporting documents, including the Certificate of Finance form, letters from financial institutions, letters to verify room, board and living arrangements, etc. must be submitted to the graduate admissions office via email or postal mail in a timely manner for processing of the I-20 visa.
 To access the Certificate of Finance form, click here International Students Manual.

 For more program information, please click our UVI Graduate Bulletin.